'Non mortem timemus, sed cogitationem'.-

 Therefore, when I awoke the following morning, I could hear the commotion outside, after a pandiculation.
-I saw standing there by the carriage the count, who was speaking to the old man.
+I saw standing there by the carriage the count, who was speaking to Antonio.

 Apparently, the right wheel in the back of the carriage had broken and impeded my departure.
 It was not exactly the tidings I expected to hear.
 Nevertheless, I had no choice in the matter.

 'I am afraid that your departure from the castle will have to wait tomorrow Mr Enfield.
 I apologise for the delay my good man.
-I shall promise you that tomorrow the carriage will be fixed.
-Once more please accept my apology', the count said.
+I shall promise you that tomorrow the carriage will be fixed and ready.
+Once more please accept my apology', quoth the count.